pwcberry/learning-natural-language-processing/README.md

 # Learning Natural Language Processing

-In this project are files I worked on while following the O'Reilly course "Natural Language Processing From Scratch".
+In this project are files I worked on while following the O'Reilly course "Natural Language Processing From Scratch" from Pearson.

-The original repository for this course is at []().
+The course is located on the [O'Reilly Safari learning platform](https://learning.oreilly.com/course/natural-language-processing/9780135258842/).
+This code is derived from the repository on [Github](https://github.com/bmtgoncalves/FromScratch).

 ## Getting Started